 The Grayscale Mode Method

 This is the simplest kind of grayscale image because it actually changes the structure of the image.
 Most digital images are RGB mode images, which are blended together from a Red channel, a Green channel, and a Blue channel to make a full-color image.

-If you switch your image to Grayscale mode, those three channels are converted into a single channel, balanced against each other according to GIMP’s grayscale conversion algorithm.
+If you switch your image to Grayscale mode in GIMP, those three channels are converted into a single channel, balanced against each other according to GIMP’s grayscale conversion algorithm.

 This also means the image is no longer capable of containing color data of any kind.